Virtual-Finland-Development/automatic-release-action/README.md

 A booleanish flag to signal whether to identify the release as a prerelease.
 Defaults to false.
 See [Create a release](https://docs.github.com/en/rest/releases/releases?apiVersion=2022-11-28#create-a-release) for more information.

+### `disabled`

+A booleanish flag to signal whether to skip the release action.
+Defaults to false.
+Useful for conditional releases.

 ## Example usage

 ```yaml